 The first time Kravitz visited the property, he ended up extending his trip and staying for six months.
-During that time, he learned how to ride horses from real cowboys, got a crash course in farming, and reconnected with nature, Kravitz tells Architectural Digest.
+During that time, he learned how to ride horses from real cowboys, got a crash course in farming, and reconnected with nature, Kravitz tells AD.

 Kravitz was very hands-on when it came to leading the design process of his Brazilian estate.
-When he first started, the interiors were highly influenced by colonial times and featured heavy wooden furniture and wallpapers that matched the upholstery.
-So, Kravitz stripped everything down to its roots and shipped out furnishings that he wanted to incorporate in his new space, including pieces by Brazilian makers like Oscar Niemeyer, Sergio Rodgrigues, and Jore Zalszupin.
+When he first started, the interiors were highly influenced by colonial times and featured heavy, wooden furniture and wallpaper that matched the upholstery.
+Kravitz stripped everything down to its roots and shipped out furnishings that he wanted to incorporate in his new space, including pieces by Brazilian makers like Oscar Niemeyer, Sergio Rodrigues, and Jorge Zalszupin.

 Head to Architectural Digest for the full tour.